AncientMariner/TDD-Katas/README.md

 ### Game of Life

-	Write a program to calculate the next generation of Conway's game of life, given any starting position.
+	Write a program to calculate the head generation of Conway's game of life, given any starting position.
 You start with a two dimensional grid of cells, where each cell is either alive or dead.
 The grid is finite, and no life can exist off the edges.
-When calculating the next generation of the grid, follow these four rules:
+When calculating the head generation of the grid, follow these four rules:

 	1. Any live cell with fewer than two live neighbours dies, as if caused by underpopulation.
 	2. Any live cell with more than three live neighbours dies, as if by overcrowding.
-	3. Any live cell with two or three live neighbours lives on to the next generation.
+	3. Any live cell with two or three live neighbours lives on to the head generation.
 	4. Any dead cell with exactly three live neighbours becomes a live cell.